TexasInstruments/edgeai-tidl-tools/runtimes/examples/python/basic_example/README.md

 ## Verbose Mode

-The `--verbose` or `-v` option enables detailed output about the model and its tensors.
-When this option is enabled, the script will call the `dump_info()` method of the runtime session after creating it, which displays:
+The `--verbose` or `-v` option enables detailed output about the model configuration and its tensors.
+When this option is enabled, the script will:

+1. Display compilation or inference options being used
+2. Call the `dump_info()` method of the runtime session after creating it

+The `dump_info()` method provides comprehensive information about the model structure:

 - Model path
 - Number of input tensors